isomerpages/mpa-safetyatsea/_programme/Safety@Sea Community Conversations.md

 <div class="container-space">
   <b>16 JUL | 15:30 - 17:30</b>&nbsp;<b>GMT+8</b>
   <h3>Safety@Sea Community Conversations</h3>
 	<p>New to this year's International Safety@Sea Week, this intimate networking session creates a space for maritime safety professionals to connect and share experiences.
-Through facilitated discussions, participants from shipping companies, regional ferry operators, harbour craft operators, terminal operators, and maritime service providers will explore practical approaches to enhancing maritime safety.
+Through facilitated discussions, participants from shipping companies, regional ferry operators, harbour craft operators and terminal operators will explore practical approaches to enhancing maritime safety.
 Through open dialogue and shared experiences, we aim to foster a community of safety advocates who can drive future safety initiatives during Safety@Sea Week.</p>
 <p>Kindly note that this is a closed-door event.</p>